Higher education

 Care-Experienced Students in Higher Education Thematic Interest Group

-Co-convenors: Dr Neil Harrison (University of Oxford, United Kingdom)
+• Dr. Neil Harrison (University of Oxford, United Kingdom)

-The purpose of this new thematic interest group within INTRAC is to bring together researchers with a particular interest in care leavers and other care-experienced people who participate in higher education.
+The purpose of this thematic interest group within INTRAC is to bring together researchers with a particular interest in care leavers and other care-experienced people who participate in higher education.

 It is intended that the group will be broad-based and interdisciplinary, with an expansive remit to include (but not be limited by) the following: